indiqusdocs/stpi/docs/Compute/Kubernetes/CreatingaKubernetesCluster.md

 1. Navigate to **Compute > Kubernetes**.
 	![New Kubernetes Cluster](img/KubernetesCluster1.png)
 2. Click on the **+ NEW KUBERNETES CLUSTER** from the top right.
-3. Enter the name for your Kubernetes Cluster by following the naming convention mentioned below in the helper text.
-4. Choose an Availability Zone, which is the geographical region where your Kubernetes cluster will be deployed.
+3. Choose an Availability Zone, which is the geographical region where your Kubernetes cluster will be deployed.
 Kubernetes Clusters can be created only in Availability Zones that support VPC Networking.
    ![Availability Zone](img/KubernetesCluster2.png)
-5. Choose a cluster pack from any of the available VPC Network Collections to set up the Kubernetes Cluster.
+4. Choose a cluster pack from any of the available VPC Network Collections to set up the Kubernetes Cluster.
-6. Public IP will be selected by default.
+5. Public IP will be selected by default.
-7. Choose a compute pack from the available compute collections.
+6. Choose a compute pack from the available compute collections.
    ![Compute Pack](img/ComputePack.png)
-8. You need to define the various cluster options listed below:
+7. You need to define the various cluster options listed below:
     1. You can enable the high availability HA for the cluster.
     2. Specify the cluster size, i.e., the no. of worker nodes.
     3. Specify the node root disk size; a minimum of 8GB is required